Hosting with Georgia State Parks

 Other Hosting Opportunities

 Looking for a friendly and honest couple to serve as volunteer campground hosts.
-We are a 786 acre park located 1 mile northeast of Albany on the banks of Lake Chehaw and Muckalee Creek.
-Amenities at the park include an AZA accredited zoo originally designed by world famous naturalist Jim Fowler, a small gauge railroad and train, playgrounds, walking trails, BMX bicycle track, 18 hole disc golf course, stocked catfish pond, boat dock on Lake Chehaw, nature trails, picnic and rental shelters and campgrounds.
-We offer a free 30/50 amp full hookup pull through site in exchange for 24 hours/week.
-Duties would include greeting and registering campers, maintaining restrooms and monitoring campgrounds.
-Check our website, www.chehaw.org
+We are a 786 acre Park located in Albany on the banks of Lake Chehaw and Muckalee Creek.
+Amenities at the park include an AZA accredited Zoo Play Park, Splash Park, hiking and mountain bike trails, BMX bicycle track, 18 hole disc golf course, RC Track, stocked catfish pond, boat dock on Lake Chehaw, rental shelters, and campgrounds.
+We offer a free 30/50 amp full hookup pull through site with water, sewer, and Wi-Fi in exchange for 24 hours of work per week.
+Duties would include greeting campers, maintaining campsites, and monitoring campgrounds.
+Visit our website, chehaw.org for more information on the park.
+Contact the Park & Zoo Director Morgan Burnette at email@example.com if interested.

 Towns Bluff RV Park and Campground